bpietzenuk/SLM-Bioinformatics_Gene-expression-analysis/README.md

 * To successfully run this self-learning module please download
   * [Data](https://ruhr-uni-bochum.sciebo.de/s/TeeDqNyqAjAgJjW)
   * [Additional software](https://ruhr-uni-bochum.sciebo.de/s/opCaPMoRF3nlvun)
-* UPDATE expected by November 2023 including:
+* UPDATE expected by November 2024 including:
   * New A. halleri Lan3.1 genome
   * Updated Programs e.g. cutadapt, hisat2, feature_counts etc.
   * NEW recirpocal best BLAST / one-way best BLAST based orthology including copy number expanded genes

 2. Differential gene transcriptional analysis in A. thaliana under ambient and heat stress conditions (based on [Pietzenuk et al. 2017](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1072-3))
 * CURRENTLY UNDER CONSTRUCTION!
-COME BACK OCTOBER 13th 2023
+COME BACK OCTOBER 13th 2024
 * If you are interested in TE analysis, consider the heat stress data and use the sripts from [COMEX](https://github.com/bpietzenuk/COMEX)

-- If zou are using some of the scripts in your published work, please cite the corresponding Publications [Lee et al. 2017](https://onlinelibrary.wiley.com/doi/full/10.1111/tpj.15544) or  [Pietzenuk et al. 2017](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1072-3).
+- If you are using some of the scripts in your published work, please cite the corresponding Publications [Lee et al. 2017](https://onlinelibrary.wiley.com/doi/full/10.1111/tpj.15544) or  [Pietzenuk et al. 2017](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1072-3).